danong/danong.github.io/_posts/2016-03-27-study-proposal.md

 ---
 layout: post
-title: Independent Study Proposal: Deep Reinforcement Learning for Small Scale Combat in the Real-Time Strategy Game StarCraft: Broodwar
+title: Independent Study Proposal
 ---

-#Introduction
+# Introduction

 Until recently, reinforcement learning algorithms performed poorly in complicated environments with large numbers of states.
 In 2013, DeepMind Technologies used Deep Q-Networks, a novel reinforcement learning algorithm that combines convolutional neural networks and Q-Learning, to reach superhuman performance in multiple Atari Games using only raw sensory input [[1]](http://arxiv.org/abs/1511.08779).

 The Deep Q-Learning algorithm presented in the DeepMind paper was only applied to single player Atari video games (i.e. single agent systems).
 In the real world, multiagent systems are more common than single agent systems.
 There has been recent success in applying Q-Networks to two agents in the Atari video game Pong [[1]](http://arxiv.org/abs/1511.08779).

 I, Daniel Ong, would like to build on this body of work by researching how deep reinforcement learning techniques can be applied to multiple agents in small-scale combat in the real-time strategy game StarCraft: Broodwar.

-#Background
+# Background

-##Game Selection
+## Game Selection

 StarCraft: Broodwar is a popular 1998 video game by Saffire and Blizzard Entertainment.
 Players control one of three races with the goal of eliminating other players.
 This involves gathering resources, researching new technologies, and building armies in real time.
 Additionally, StarCraft is a game of imperfect information as players can only see the area around their own units.
 All these factors combine to create a unique and challenging platform for AI research \cite{Ontañón2015, history}.

 Human players divide the act of playing StarCraft into two categories: macromanagement and micromanagement.
 Macromanagement involves deciding on a strategy and producing units or buildings.
 Micromanagement involves moving and attacking with units.
 Creating a full StarCraft: Broodwar AI that manages both macromanagement and micromanagement would be beyond the scope of a quarter long undergraduate project so I choose to focus on the micromanagement of small groups of units.

-##Deep Reinforcement Learning
+## Deep Reinforcement Learning

 Q-Learning is a reinforcement learning technique used to find an optimal action-selection policy.
 In each step, an agent knows its current state, $s$, and can take an action, $a$.
 Good performance is awarded with some reward, $r$.
 We define a Q function as:

 \[ Q^{*} \left( s,a \right) =  \mathbb{E}_{s' \sim \varepsilon} \left[ r + \gamma \max_{a'} Q^{*} \left( s', a' \right) \middle| s,a\right] \]